alonbluevine/ec2-consistent-snapshot/README.md

 # INSTALLATION

-This program relies on the AWS CLI tools.
+This program relies on the AWS CLI tool.
 See installation instructions
 here: http://docs.aws.amazon.com/cli/latest/userguide/installing.html

 This program also relies on the JSON perl module, which can be installed